-When you ask a question, Social Explorer AI determines which year of data to use before selecting tables or variables.
+When you ask a question, Social Explorer Data Navigator determines which year of data to use before selecting tables or variables.
 The choice of year is based on data availability, geographic eligibility, dataset standards, and the user’s intent.
 This ensures that every answer relies on the most appropriate and methodologically sound data for the requested topic and location.

-How the AI Chooses a Year
+How the Data Navigator Chooses a Year

 Dataset Release Schedules